top of page

 PCOS- Polycystic Ovarian Syndrome has become more prevalent in recent years in Indian women.
 It's estimated that approximately 1 in 10 women are affected by PCOS in India (1, 2, 3, 4, 5, 6).
 Even younger girls around the age of 17-18 years are affected by PCOS.
-This was not the case, even a decade ago.
+This was not the case even a decade ago.

 A well-balanced diet can play a crucial role in managing PCOS (Polycystic Ovary Syndrome).
 Weight loss is often recommended as an effective way to manage symptoms of PCOS.
 Below is a sample of a PCOS Indian diet plan for weight loss.
-However, please consult a Nutritionist to create a personalised diet plan that suits your lifestyle.

 Breakfast: